First Order? 🎯 10% OFF + FREE Skin Protection Guide.

 • The fact it has a high proportion of clear, blue-sky days.

 In combination, that’s a pretty lethal UV cocktail!
-And as we know, mainstream science now accepts there’s a connection between skin cancer and UV exposure.
+And as we know, mainstream science recognises ultraviolet (UV) radiation as a proven cause of skin cancer - officially classified by the World Health Organisation as a human carcinogen.

 Because Australia is synonymous with sunshine and outside living, we thought it made for an interesting case study not least because skin protection is culturally front of mind and has been for far longer than it has in Europe.